Arsenalist/zararsiddiqi/content/blog/2020-02-17-digital-organization/index.md

 ![Supporting structures.](/images/brown-concrete-building-154141.jpg)

 The digitization of customer experiences is a central focus for organizations.
 These efforts lead to the creation of new organizational constructs, roles, systems and ways of working which are centered around enhancing customer experience.
-Whether it be an insurance company digitizing their renewal process, a retailer providing contextual product recommendations or any other type of company trying to improve the customer experience, the organizational sub-structures created are quite common.
+Whether it be an insurance company digitizing their renewal process or a retailer providing contextual product recommendations, the organizational sub-structures created are quite common.

-The most common one is the creation of a "Digital" unit within the organization tasked with solving these problems.
-For the record, I loathe the term digital because, much like the word socialism, it has been evacuated of all meaning leaving it unusable in conversation.
+The most common one is the creation of a "digital" unit within the organization tasked with solving these problems.
+The term digital is ambiguous and misleading (what isn't digital these days?) but for the sake of discussion, it's referring to an organizational entity responsible for creating internet-enabled channels for their customers (as opposed to "analog" ones such as in-person transactions).
 This structure resembles something like this:

 ![The digital organization as its own entity.](/images/digital-org.png)